What is business intelligence?

 Collaborative Analytics: Insights available in the form of dashboards and reports, should be easily shareable with the stakeholders across the organizational hierarchy.

-Components of business intelligence
+How business intelligence works?

 For any kind of Business Intelligence to work, it needs a proper systemic framework in place, to seamlessly churn and deliver business relevant insights.